 For literally decades there were rivals – what is now Rough Hollow cove was a formidable go to spot for boaters seeking company thru the 80’s and 90’s, but the development of Rough Hollow – the community and the marina – put the kibosh on that floating rendezvous.
+Starnes Island continues as the go-to spot for the party boat and barge crowd to anchor, but nowhere on the lake matches the shear volume and intensity of the floating festivities at Devil’s Cove.

 Yes, development put an end to most of the “secret” spots on the lake to anchor and tie on.
 But precariously, year by year, surviving complaints, scrutiny and ordinances and now by legend, Devil’s Cove survives as the iconic identifier that accedes Lake Travis’ mention in the same breath as Havasu, Comberland, Minnetonka and Saint Clair as the elites of holiday freshwater celebration.